Achrist0s/pet-projects/README.md

-created his pet-projects in Python for easier employment
+created pet-projects in Python for easier employment